zamfi/c-p-and-e-final-project-spring-2018/README.md

-NB: You might find useful the [sample proposal](https://github.com/zamfi/cca-programming-electronics-fall-2017/blob/master/hw/sample-proposal.md) useful in completing this assignment!
+NB: You might find useful the [sample proposal](http://github.com/zamfi/ucb-jacobs-creative-programming-electronics-spring-2018/blob/master/hw/sample-proposal.md) useful in completing this assignment!

 # Your Project Title Here

 One-sentence summary of your project goes here.
 Then, make sure you have each of these sections completed:

+## Team

+A list of your team members here.

 ## Summary